To Create a Better Learning System, Focus On the Students

 While it may seem obvious, this is often overlooked: No amount of features, animations, interactions, AI, ML, or gamification can mask poor content.
 If the material is bad, then the entire system is bad.

 Getting the educational materials right is a time consuming, tedious, and often thankless task.
-True of any great system: when the content is done well, consuming it feels effortless and its very existence is easily overlooked.
+True of any great system: When the content is done well, consuming it feels effortless and its very existence is easily overlooked.
 Students focus not on deciphering the content itself – trudging through poor wording or confusing metaphors – but instead focus solely on relating, categorizing, and otherwise internalizing the concepts presented before them.

 The costs and efforts involved to craft such engaging and effective content is always underestimated.
 Because of that, many organizations fail to place a similar level of importance (and therefore resources) on the initial development and ongoing maintenance of their content.